confluentinc/ccloud-sdk-go-v2/srcm/v3/docs/SrcmV3ClusterSpec.md

 HasPrivateHttpEndpoint returns a boolean if a field has been set.

-### GetPrivateHttpRegionalEndpoints
+### GetPrivateNetworkingConfig

-`func (o *SrcmV3ClusterSpec) GetPrivateHttpRegionalEndpoints() map[string]string`
+`func (o *SrcmV3ClusterSpec) GetPrivateNetworkingConfig() SrcmV3ClusterSpecPrivateNetworkingConfig`

-GetPrivateHttpRegionalEndpoints returns the PrivateHttpRegionalEndpoints field if non-nil, zero value otherwise.
+GetPrivateNetworkingConfig returns the PrivateNetworkingConfig field if non-nil, zero value otherwise.

-### GetPrivateHttpRegionalEndpointsOk
+### GetPrivateNetworkingConfigOk

-`func (o *SrcmV3ClusterSpec) GetPrivateHttpRegionalEndpointsOk() (*map[string]string, bool)`
+`func (o *SrcmV3ClusterSpec) GetPrivateNetworkingConfigOk() (*SrcmV3ClusterSpecPrivateNetworkingConfig, bool)`

-GetPrivateHttpRegionalEndpointsOk returns a tuple with the PrivateHttpRegionalEndpoints field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetPrivateNetworkingConfigOk returns a tuple with the PrivateNetworkingConfig field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrivateHttpRegionalEndpoints
+### SetPrivateNetworkingConfig

-`func (o *SrcmV3ClusterSpec) SetPrivateHttpRegionalEndpoints(v map[string]string)`
+`func (o *SrcmV3ClusterSpec) SetPrivateNetworkingConfig(v SrcmV3ClusterSpecPrivateNetworkingConfig)`

-SetPrivateHttpRegionalEndpoints sets PrivateHttpRegionalEndpoints field to given value.
+SetPrivateNetworkingConfig sets PrivateNetworkingConfig field to given value.

-### HasPrivateHttpRegionalEndpoints
+### HasPrivateNetworkingConfig

-`func (o *SrcmV3ClusterSpec) HasPrivateHttpRegionalEndpoints() bool`
+`func (o *SrcmV3ClusterSpec) HasPrivateNetworkingConfig() bool`

-HasPrivateHttpRegionalEndpoints returns a boolean if a field has been set.
+HasPrivateNetworkingConfig returns a boolean if a field has been set.

 ### GetCloud